9 Makeup Trends To Keep On Your Radar In 2024

 Buffy The Vampire Slayer (Heavy On The Vamp)

 “I’m obsessed with the vampy lip,” says La’ Pearl.
 “Using a liner to define the lip before the dark hue is simple and elegant.”
 Vampy makeup is the perfect hybrid of dark, glamorous, and smoky, and it dominated the fashion runways this season.
 If you hear “monochromatic makeup” and think of neutrals and beiges, the vampy makeup trend turns that concept on its head, using dark, rich reds and black eyeshadows instead.
-There’s something dramatic and eerie about combining a smoky black eyeshadow, like Addiction Tokyo eyeshadow in Bad Card, with a cranberry or plum matte lip, like MAC Locked Kiss Ink 24-Hour Lip Color in Vixen or Maybelline Super Stay Vinyl Ink Longwear Liquid Lipcolor in Royal.
+There’s something dramatic and eerie about combining a smoky black eyeshadow, with a cranberry or plum matte lip.
+We like MAC Locked Kiss Ink 24-Hour Lip Color in Vixen or Maybelline Super Stay Vinyl Ink Longwear Liquid Lipcolor in Royal.

 Powered to Perform